chukwuebukaamaechi68-boop/readme.md/README.md

 #if statements(for if in sentence or not)
-print({"If statements (for if in sentence or not"}) y="I am going to Paris one day." if "am" in y:
+print({"If statements (for if in sentence or not"}) y="Good morning." if "morning" in y:
-                print("Yes, am in y.")
+                print("Yes, morning in y.")

 z="Launch pad"
 if "dozens" in z: